DevExpress-Examples/devextreme-datagrid-mvc5/README.md

 <!-- default badges end -->
 # DataGrid for DevExtreme - How to use DataGrid in an MVC 5 App

-This sample project demonstrates how to configure the DevExtreme DataGrid widget to work with remote data served by an MVC 5 controller.
-In this example, the DataGrid supports the following features:
+This example demonstrates how to configure the DevExtreme DataGrid widget to work with remote data served by an MVC 5 controller.
+In this application, the DataGrid supports the following features:

 - Remote Operations (Paging, Sorting, Filtering, Grouping, Summary)
 - Master-Detail Interface